ferenci84/photographersimageviewer/README.md

-# What is this?
+# Photographers' Image Viewer

-The Photographers Image Viewer (PgIV for short) is the simplest possible image viewer for quickly viewing through the photos you made and mark them "selected" or "remove".
+The Photographers' Image Viewer (PgIV for short) is the simplest possible image viewer for quickly viewing through the photos you made and mark them "selected" or "remove".

-## Reason for existence
+## Reason for existence and distinction from available alternatives

 Alternatives of this image viewer has one of these problems: